Saptarshi-max/saptarshi-max.github.io/resources.md

 Learning is like an endless adventure, you know?
 It's a lifelong thing that keeps getting cooler.
 But you wanna know what really rocks?
 Sharing the good stuff!
 That's where I spill the tea on my notes and study vibes.
 Dive in, and let's nerd out together!

-> Here you will find all my Study Notes I collected and would like to share ...
+> 🗒️ Here are the subcategories of my blog posts which consists of my own personal learning notes (Some in PDF).
+Feel free to download, share or customise  ...